-The other day I decided to stop procrastinating and take advantage of Labor Day discounts; hence, I bought myself a much needed gear carrying bag.
+The other day I decided to stop procrastinating and take advantage of Labor Day discounts; hence, I bought myself a much-needed gear-carrying bag.
 That is, a wheeled carrying bag for my studio gear, to be precise.

 In this post, I’d like to share my first impressions:

 The Godox CB-01 also offers plenty of ways to store gear.
-I managed to fill my bag with two 9.5′ Impact stands (42″ folded length), tripod, another stand and arm (for my reflector), horizontal rods (for backdrop), cloth backdrops (three: one thick cloth, two thin cloth), two Profoto strip softboxes and respective rods).
+I managed to fill my bag with two 9.5′ Impact stands (42″ folded length), a tripod, another stand and arm (for my reflector), horizontal rods (for the backdrop), cloth backdrops (three: one thick cloth, two thin cloth), two Profoto strip softboxes and respective rods).

 Here are a few images: